twilio/voice-quickstart-ios/README.md

-## Twilio Voice Swift Quickstart for iOS
+## Twilio Voice Quickstart for iOS

 > NOTE: These sample applications use the Twilio Voice 5.x APIs.
 For examples using our 2.x APIs, please see the [2.x](https://github.com/twilio/voice-quickstart-swift/tree/2.x) branch.
 If you are using SDK 2.x, we highly recommend planning your migration to 5.0 as soon as possible.
 Support for 2.x will cease 1/1/2020.
 Until then, SDK 2.x will only receive fixes for critical or security related issues.